 ACC Accident Compensation Corporation

-ACC provides financial and other support to encourage people to return to work after acquiring an injury or disability through an accident.
+ACC provides financial and other support to encourage people to return to work after acquiring an injury or an impairment through an accident.
 If you are an ACC customer, contact your case manager to discuss an educational plan well before you start at the University and find out whether you are eligible for equipment or support.
 Phone 0800 101 996 or visit www.acc.govt.nz.

 Enable New Zealand (ENZ)